-- (c) Monitoring usage of bycatch mitigation measures: - i.
+(c) Monitoring usage of bycatch mitigation measures:

+i.
 Describe the methods being used to monitor compliance with bycatch mitigation measures (e.g. types of port inspections conducted and other monitoring and surveillance programs used to monitor compliance).
-Include details of the level of coverage (e.g. proportion of vessels inspected each year): Bycatch mitigation measures used are observed and monitored through the scientific observer program and the electronic reporting system. - ii.
-Describe the type of information that is collected on mitigation measures as part of compliance programmes for SBT vessels:
+Include details of the level of coverage (e.g. proportion of vessels inspected each year):